Therapeutic interventions tailored to treat you.

 Alyssa Lloyd, LCSW

 I have been working as clinical social worker for over six years.
 I graduated valedictorian from my class at San Diego State University.
-During my time at SDSU, I obtained remarkable training in evidence-based treatments for a number of mental health concerns.
+During my time at SDSU, I obtained remarkable training in evidence-based treatments for a number of mental health concerns including depression, anxiety, and serious mental illnesses.
 I have worked in a variety of settings gaining insight and understanding into the complexity of the human experience and have learned to integrate my personal and professional experiences to best meet the needs of each of my clients.

-I have specialized training and certifications in a number of therapeutic treatments including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), therapies for Posttraumatic Stress Disorder, and Interpersonal Therapy (IPT).
+I have specialized training and certifications in a number of therapeutic treatments including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), therapies for Post Traumatic Stress Disorder, and Interpersonal Therapy.
 My rigorous training and experiences at previous therapeutic settings allowed me to gain and master the use of extensively researched and scientifically supported treatments.
-However, my personal experiences and approach to clients takes into account the whole person and moves beyond simply applying the strategies I have learned in a one size fits all model.
+However, my personal experiences and approach to clients takes into account the whole person and moves beyond simply applying the strategies I have learned without thinking through the diverse needs of each person I meet.
 Instead, I take a holistic approach to working with my clients assessing and meeting the very individualized needs of each person I work with.
-This allowing space for conversations about all aspects of my clients’ lives including psychological, emotional, physical and spiritual.
+This allows space for conversations about all aspects of my clients’ lives including psychological, emotional, physical, and spiritual.
 These open and supportive conversations allow me to help adjust and shape strategies to provide the tools and skills that help my clients make the meaningful changes they are seeking.

 I work well with clients that recognize that making changes in their life is difficult and are ready to make that change regardless.
 I pride myself on being an active, mindful listen first and foremost.
 This allows me to get to know my clients as a person allowing for a customized treatment approach that I have found truly supports my client’s healing and growth in an environment free from judgment and shame.
 Beyond this, my primary goal is to help you learn and use helpful strategies to lessen your pain and increase your enthusiasm for living life.
 I have experience working with clients experiencing concerns that range from mild to very severe and have a flexible style that can accommodate individuals to meet them where they are at.
-I have special interest in working with clients with depression and anxiety as well as working with women and their unique challenges.
+I have special interest in working with clients with depression and anxiety as well as working with women and the unique challenges they cope with in daily their daily lives.

 To learn more about Alyssa’s background and training, click here